-April 2, Day 10: Mount Makiling via La Mesa.
+March 10, Day 10: Infanta via La Mesa.
 We will make the necessary early departure to visit the La Mesa Ecopark.
 This site has proven reliable in recent years to see the elusive Ashy Thrush.
-It is also quite good for the often-shy Gray-backed Tailorbird, the occasional wintering Brown-headed Thrush, Philippine Magpie-Robin, Mangrove Blue Flycatcher, Lowland White-eye and if we are in luck, perhaps a Blue-breasted Pitta or Indigobanded Kingfisher.
-After this we will head to Mount Makiling.
+It is also quite good for the often-shy Gray-backed Tailorbird, the occasional wintering Brown-headed Thrush, Philippine Magpie-Robin, Mangrove Blue Flycatcher, Lowland White-eye and if we are in luck, perhaps a Philippine Nightjar, Philippine Pitta or Indigo-banded Kingfisher.
+After this we will head to Infanta and if time permits make some stops to look for some locally scarce species like Chirruping Nightjar.
+In the afternoon we will commence our birding in Infanta.